KirkMartinez/advent_of_code_2016/README.md

 You can see them by looking at the web headers for any AOC web page request (when you are signed in).
+I have them set as secrets on github to automate running them there.